Vanosz/Disciples2-ROTE-Editor-Releases/README.md

 It doesn't have most of the functions of browsers, but still useful for simple searches.
 Has a **"HOME"** button for returning to the help window.

+### ✅ About menu
+Has a checker for the new version of the editor.
+If the new version becomes available, you will receive a message about this and a direct link to download it

 ---
 ## 📦 Installation